PhilippCo/meas_rpi/README.md

 ## Update Raspbian and install everything you need

-log in via ssh or console
+log in via ssh or console and just copy and paste these two lines one after the other

 ```
 sudo apt update && sudo apt -y upgrade && sudo apt -y install git